ops-tools/ops-docker/README.md

   - `pre_start`
   - `post_start`

-Hook could be defined right in configuration file.
+Hook can be defined right in configuration file.

 ```sh
 post_start() {